Acceleration by Random Stepsizes: Hedging, Equalization, and the Arcsine Stepsize Schedule: Generalizations

-\begin{theorem}[Random stepsizes accelerate GD on radially-separable functions] Theorem~\ref{thm:sep:main} is unchanged if the assumption of separability is replaced with radial-separability. \end{theorem}

-\begin{proof} The proof is mostly similar to the proof of Theorem~\ref{thm:sep:main}.
-By the same argument (see \S\ref{ssec:sep:sep}), it suffices to prove the accelerated convergence rate for a block of the decomposition.
-So, without loss of generality we may assume that $f$ is radial.
-In words, the key idea behind the rest of the proof is that although radial functions do not have commutative Hessians---which we exploited in our main result to reduce the (multivariate) problem of convergence analysis to an analytically tractable (univariate) extremal problem, see the overview \S\ref{ssec:hi:convex}---radial functions are univariate in nature (in particular all gradients in a GD trajectory are colinear), and this enables a similar reduction.
+We begin by showing acceleration for the case of a single radial function, before moving to functions built from multiple radial functions.
+In words, the key idea behind the proof is that although radial functions do not have commutative Hessians---which we exploited in our main result to reduce the (multivariate) problem of convergence analysis to an analytically tractable (univariate) extremal problem, see the overview \S\ref{ssec:hi:convex}---radial functions are univariate in nature (in particular all gradients in a GD trajectory are colinear), and this enables a similar reduction.

-Formally, note that the center $x^*$ of a convex radial function is a minimizer.
+\begin{theorem}[Random stepsizes accelerate GD on radial functions] Theorem~\ref{thm:sep:main} is unchanged if the assumption of separability is replaced with radiality. \end{theorem} \begin{proof} First, note that the center $x^*$ of a convex radial function is a minimizer.
 (Indeed, for any $x \in \R^d$, we have by radiality and then Jensen's inequality that $f(x) = \E_z f(z) \geq f(x^*)$, where the expectation is over $z$ drawn uniformly at random from the sphere of radius $\|x - x^*\|$ around $x^*$.)
 Thus after a possible translation, we may assume without loss of generality that $x^* = 0$, so that

 for some univariate function $h : \R \to \R$.
 The chain rule implies $\nabla f(x) = 2h'(\|x\|^2) x$, hence the GD update $x_{t+1} = x_t - \alpha_t \nabla f(x_t)$ expands to

 It is straightforward to show that $\lambda_t \in [m,M]$, e.g., this follows from Lemma~\ref{lem:sep:uni:helper} after restricting $f$ to the line between $x^*$ and $x_t$.
 Thus this gives an alternative approach for reducing the (multivariate) convergence rate to the same (univariate) product form~\eqref{eq:hi-convex:rate}, at which point the rest of our analysis goes through unchanged. \end{proof}